urssanjaysingh/PizzaRush/README.md

 # PizzaRush: Order Your Perfect Pizza!

-Welcome to PizzaRush, where ordering your favorite pizzas is a breeze!
+Welcome! to PizzaRush, where ordering your favorite pizzas is a breeze!
 Dive into a world of delicious flavors and convenient ordering, all at your fingertips.
 Whether you're a fan of classic margheritas or love to craft your own culinary masterpiece, PizzaRush has everything you need to satisfy your pizza cravings.

 ## 🍕 Explore PizzaRush